-- a) they have received a good6 or satisfactory7 SREP risk score for 2022; - b) in the various quarters of 2023 they reported no shortage of own funds to cover the capital requirement (defined as the maximum of the minimum capital requirement (MCR) and the solvency capital requirement (SCR)); - c) in 2023, they were not covered by a realistic recovery plan or a short-term realistic financial plan, as referred to in Articles 312 and 313 of the Act of 11 September 2015 on insurance and reinsurance activities; - d) as of 31 December 2023, the amount of own funds without deducting expected dividends was at a level of at least 175% of the amount of capital requirements for insurance companies, reinsurance companies and insurance and reinsurance undertakings operating in section I, and at least 150% of the amount of capital requirements for insurance undertakings, reinsurance undertakings and insurance and reinsurance undertakings operating in section II.
+- A. They have received a good8 or satisfactory9 SREP risk score for 2023. - B. In the various quarters of 2024 they reported no shortage of own funds to cover the capital requirement defined as the maximum of the minimum capital requirement (MCR) and the solvency capital requirement (SCR). - C. In 2024, they were not covered by a realistic recovery plan or a short-term realistic financial plan, as referred to in Articles 312 and 313 of the Act of on insurance and reinsurance activities10. - D. The level of own funds net of expected dividends as of 31 December 2024 was above 175% of the capital requirements for undertakings operating in section I and above 150% of the capital requirements for undertakings operating in section II.